The Pros and Cons of Design-Build vs. Architectural Firms

 Two common renovation routes in NYC are design-build and architectural firms.
 Find out the pros and cons of each and why design-build may be the best approach for your project.

-The key here is that the project is a larger renovation.
 When you’re doing a full remodel of a home, especially a project that involves multiple rooms or most parts of the entire home, the traditional approach has always been to hire an architect.
 In this scenario, the architect draws up plans and does all the design work, then bids out those plans to multiple contractors.
 The architect will act as your independent owner's agent, managing the project construction too.
 This does not come without its fees; architects typically charge 20% of the project price.

 A Breakdown of Services in Each Approach